JanssenProject/jans/docs/janssen-server/fido/fido2-server-properties-config.md

 The default is unset so that upgrading changes nothing. **Deployments that want the recorded address to be trustworthy must set this explicitly.**

-When trusted, `X-Forwarded-For` is read right to left, skipping hops that are themselves listed as trusted proxies, and the first remaining address is recorded.
-The leftmost entry is not used: a client can prepend any value before the real proxy appends to the chain.
+When trusted, `X-Forwarded-For` is read right to left: hops that are themselves listed as trusted proxies are skipped, and the first remaining address is recorded.
+Reading from the right matters because a client can prepend any value before the real proxy appends to the chain — so the leftmost entry is only used when no closer untrusted hop exists, such as a single-entry header from a trusted proxy.

 Ranges accept IPv4 and IPv6 CIDR notation; a bare address is treated as a full-length mask.
 An IPv4-mapped IPv6 address such as `::ffff:10.1.2.3` matches an IPv4 range, since a dual-stack JVM may report